dminca/dminca.github.io/content/posts/things-to-try.md

 title: "Things to Try"
 date: 2025-08-15T11:53:19+02:00
 draft: false
-description: "A checklist of things I would like to try out"
+description: A checklist of things I would like to try out
+summary: Collection of awesome tooling awesome to try out
 tags:
 - kubernetes
 - tryout